Meadowlarke/Bibliography/Bibliography.md

 > **This article seeks to move anthropology beyond culture by bringing affect theory into conversation with ethnomusicology.
 Using dance music communities as case studies and members as interlocutors, this paper analyzes the ways that affect are tied up in "bass" "vibe" and the collective effervescence of the dance floor.
 The authors suggest an "affective musicology" which studies how music interacts with actors in a culture and how they make sense of sonic events.**

-> p.
 1: Queer raves.

-> p.
 2: Affective turn and the problems it presents to the constructivist notions of cultural specificity.

-> p.
 4: A great list of the different conceptions of affect and a nitty gritty discussion thereof.

-> p.
 4: Monisism: mind and body are the same thing.
 (Spinoza was a monist.)

-> p.
 6: Bass.

-> p.
 7: "Vibe"

-> p.
 7: Author claims that the term "vibe" comes from the theosophists.

-> p.
 8: Vibe is an emic term for collective effervescence.

-> p.
 9: "shared connection"

-> p.
 10: The contagious of nature of affect.

-> p.
 11: Power relationships with affect and DJs.

-> p.
 11: "Vibe" as constructed or "tuned" to be attractive or repellent to certain bodies.
 (Discussion of the use of "feminine daces like disco" to repel "hard" bass techno "bros")

-> p.
 13: Resonance and the intermingling of the conscious and unconscious.

-> p.
 14: Non-representational theory.

-> p.
 14: Anthropology beyond culture.

-> p.
 15: Affective musicology: how music "happens" (her words, passive voice much?) to actors in a culture and how they make sense of sonic events.

 ### Gardner, Edward Foote. _Popular Songs of the 20th Century: Chart Detail & Encyclopedia, 1900-1949_.
 St. Paul: Paragon House, 2000.